jtreacy01/Ultrafaster/README.md

 # Ultrafaster

-This repository contains the raw data for the manuscript entitled "In Silico Screening of P,N-Ligands Facilitates Optimization of Au(III)-Mediated S-Arylation."
+This repository contains the raw data for the manuscript entitled "_In Silico_ Screening of _P_,_N_-Ligands Facilitates Optimization of Au(III)-Mediated _S_-Arylation."